moypulido/moypulido/README.md

 ## 🔧 Collaboration
 I'm open to collaborating on:

-Innovative backend development projects
+  -Innovative backend development projects

-Tools that improve developer productivity
+  -Tools that improve developer productivity -Open-source contributions

-Open-source contributions

-Academic research at the intersection of technology and philosophy

-If you have a project that could benefit from a curious mind and a strong backend developer—let’s talk!
+  -Academic research at the intersection of technology If you have a project that could benefit from a curious mind and a strong backend developer—let’s talk!

 ## 📚 Connect with Me